ogrisel/research/Generalization.md

 Devise a minimal / toy setting to highlight this effect and study theory on simplistic cases.

-# SGDR Posterior sampling for
+# Efficient GMM posterior for deep net model using SGDR LR cycles

 Use SGDR to fit an ensemble of models in one pass.
 At the end of each low-LR cycle, collect one snapshot every n updates and estimate precision of model weights (e.g. diag + rank one) around the average iterates.
 Use that as a mixture of Gaussian posterior for the deep model.